EverWinter23/skynet/README.md

 # README

-`skylark-skynet` combines together the services provided by `skynet` and integrates it with progress monitoring system --`skywatch`.
+`skylark-skynet` combines together the services provided by `skynet` and integrates it with progress monitoring system --`skywatch` It provides an easy and efficient way to upload the files to remote storager services like amazon s3, or sftp servers.

 <img align="right" width="450" height="270" src="screenshots/skytray.png">